Yni-Viar/scp-assets-yni/readme.md

 ## Contributing

-I prefer to push new assets on my own, but I am accepting anhancements to already published assets.
+I prefer to push new assets on my own, but I am accepting enhancements to already published assets.